 Some of my favourite films are the ones I watched as a child and can be nostalgic about, like Flight of Dragons, Labyrinth, Last Unicorn, Watership Down and the Dark Crystal.
 Since then, I tend to keep an eye open for sci-fi and fantasy, which I watch more than any other genres.

 I do watch a lot of television shows... but I don't like to just sit down and watch whatever happens to be on.
-I'm more likely to watch a television series after it's finished and thus avoid the wait between episodes and not have to put up with advert breaks.
+I would rather binge watch a television series after it's finished.

 Some novels that I've read more than once: